eclipse-iceoryx/iceoryx2/examples/README.md

 # Examples

+> [!IMPORTANT]
-**The examples are not yet functional in all languages.
-Check the list below to see what is already working!**
+> The examples are not yet functional in all languages.
+Check the list below to see what is already working!

 ## Foundations of Communication in iceoryx2 Applications